Cubs crush Indians to send World Series to Game 7

-CLEVELAND The Chicago Cubs set up a winner-take-all Game Seven of the World Series by crushing the Cleveland Indians 9-3 on Tuesday to level Major League Baseball's best-of-seven championship.
+CLEVELAND (Reuters) - The Chicago Cubs set up a winner-take-all Game Seven of the World Series by crushing the Cleveland Indians 9-3 on Tuesday to level Major League Baseball's best-of-seven championship.

-Facing elimination, reigning Cy Young Award winner Jake Arrieta won his second game of the series, backed by 22-year-old shortstop Addison Russell, who smashed a grand slam on his way to logging a World Series record-tying six runs batted in.
+Facing elimination, reigning Cy Young Award winner Jake Arrieta won his second of the series, backed by 22-year-old shortstop Addison Russell, who smashed a grand slam on his way to logging a World Series record-tying six runs batted in.

-Kris Bryant, who had four hits, and Anthony Rizzo also homered for Chicago, who erupted for 13 hits off six Indians pitchers.
+Anthony Rizzo and Kris Bryant, who had four hits, also homered for Chicago, who erupted for 13 hits off six Indians pitchers.

 The victory kept alive the Cubs' quest of winning their first Fall Classic title in 108 years, and for the second time in as many games Chicago put on hold Cleveland's celebration of a first World Series crown since 1948.

+One of the teams will end their drought on Wednesday, but Cleveland fans who came to celebrate a Game Six clincher on an unusually warm night were deflated and left the ballpark early as the Cubs romped.

+"It's OK," said Leah Hoheaverger, who left before the end of the eighth inning as fans streamed out of Progressive Field.
+"We are used to being the underdogs."

-Arrieta pitched 5-2/3 innings, giving up three hits and two runs, striking out nine in registering the win helped by four relievers including fireballing Aroldis Chapman.
+Arrieta pitched 5-2/3 innings, giving up three hits and two runs, striking out nine in registering the win helped by four relievers.

 The desperate Cubs entered the game with a team batting average of .210 with only 10 runs in the first five games and were shut out twice.

-But the National League champions, who led the majors with 103 wins in the regular season, quickly turned the game into a romp with two big innings.
+But the National League champions, who led the majors with 103 wins in the regular season, quickly turned the game into a laugher with two big innings.

-The Cubs roared out of the gate with three runs in the first inning, two coming on a huge gaffe by Chicago outfielders.
+The Cubs roared out of the gate with three runs in the first, two coming on a huge gaffe by Cleveland outfielders.

-Bryant crushed a hanging curve from starter and losing pitcher Josh Tomlin halfway up the bleachers in left-center for a two-out home run.
+Bryant crushed a hanging curve from losing pitcher Josh Tomlin to left-center for a two-out home run.

 Anthony Rizzo and Ben Zobrist lined singles before Russell slapped a pop fly that center-fielder Tyler Naquin and right-fielder Lonnie Chisenhall allowed to drop between them in a communication lapse.